 The threshold of 30 employees is not applicable for the calculation of the environmental impact due to air travel.
-Data relating to the use of air travel covers 91.8% of globally consolidated employees due to the exceptions stipulated in Section 6 - Scope and correspondence table, and 99.9% of them were able to report on this indicator.
+Data relating to the use of air travel covers 91.8% of globally consolidated employees and correspondence table.
+These companies account for 91.8% of employees fully consolidated in the financial statements.